Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex

-It is important to note that, the Clebsch-Gordon coefficients for SU(3) remain difficult to work with analytically, with their evaluation often being outsourced to software that will calculate them on a case-by-case basis \cite{Balaji:2025yua}.
-The prepotential framework for SU(3), computations using the irreducible prepotentials, are far from being intuitive for all practical computations.
-The authors have further experienced that the cost of numerically implementing the Schwinger bosons or prepotential variables on a classical computer is prohibitively time-consuming for anything but the lowest truncations.
-The loop operators and their algebra are also not very intuitive (considering the coefficients associated with them), but having the analytic formulas allows them to be used rapidly on a classical computer -- and at a much faster speed than what is afforded by its parent Schwinger-boson formulation.
-As the full-fledged quantum simulator for SU(3) LGTS beyond 1+1 dimensions remains to be achieved, reliance on classical computing and producing benchmarks for the theory is essential and is indeed the need of the hour.
-This work fulfills this crucial gap in progress of the field by providing carefully calculated operator representations and a ready-to-use numerical companion code for practical usefulness.
+It is important to note that the Clebsch-Gordon coefficients for SU(3) remain difficult to work with analytically, with their evaluation often being outsourced to software that will calculate them on a case-by-case basis \cite{Balaji:2025yua}.
+When working with Schwinger bosons, the ISB construction takes care of Clebsch-Gordon coefficients implicitly, however the authors have further experienced that the cost of numerically implementing the Schwinger bosons on a classical computer is prohibitively time-consuming for anything but the lowest truncations.
+The LSH operators and their properties may not be any more intuitive than Clebsch-Gordon coefficients, but having fully general, closed-form expressions for them allows them to be used right away on a classical computer -- and at a much faster speed than what is afforded by its parent Schwinger-boson formulation.
+As the full-fledged quantum simulation of SU(3) LGTs beyond 1+1 dimensions remains to be achieved, reliance on classical computing and producing benchmarks for the theory is essential and is indeed the need of the hour.
+This work marks an important step towards these goals by providing explicit representations for LSH operators on higher-dimensional lattices and a ready-to-use numerical companion code for practical usefulness.

 Work is in progress to extend the results of this work beyond a single site, furnishing a complete Hamiltonian matrix for an SU(3) lattice Yang-Mills theory, including a concrete numerical example.
-This shall be reported as Part III of this series in the near future.
-The authors believe this series would stand as the fundamental building blocks towards quantum simulating the dynamics of QCD and benchmarking the results of quantum simulation, as attempted in the first large-scale demonstration of quantum simulation of LSH dynamics in Ref.~\cite{Ilcic:2026cac}.
+This shall be reported as part of this series in the near future.
+The authors believe this series would serve as fundamental building blocks for quantum simulating the dynamics of QCD and for benchmarking the results of quantum simulation, as attempted in the first large-scale demonstration of quantum simulation of LSH dynamics in Ref.~\cite{Ilcic:2026cac}.